LedgerHQ/ledger-app-builder/README.md

 # Ledger Application Builder

-This container image contains all dependencies to compile an application for the Nano S.
+This container image contains all dependencies to compile an application for Nano S/X.

 ## Build the container image